1eliton/1eliton.github.io/README.md

-Development notes
+Notes
 =================

 This is the source for https://1eliton.github.io.

-I will publish some technical notes here.
+I'll publish some technical notes here.